Master of TESOL

 Successful completion of a major in English language is a requirement for TESOL teacher accreditation in Victoria.
-Students who are eligible for Victorian Institute of Teaching registration but seek additional recognition as an accredited language teacher, must complete the English as an Additional Language Teaching specialisation.
+Students who are eligible for Victorian Institute of Teaching registration but seek additional recognition as an accredited EAL teacher, must complete the English as an Additional Language Teaching specialisation.
 This includes four specialist core subjects, 22 days of placement at a school or similar setting, and options for either a Capstone professional project with 2 electives, or 2 Research pathway subjects.

 Explore this course